-^{6} credit hours are the required minimum; more than 6 credit hours can be taken.
+6 credit hours are the required minimum; more than 6 credit hours can be taken.
+1 credit hour can only be taken for BSPS/MSPS combined degree.

 Elective course work may be selected from the following (up to 6 credits of electives):